vladbph/cymatix-doc/README.md

     "t_toppings": ["cheese", "ham"]
 }
 ```
 * ## `F~` prefix.
-Deduce and Forget command
+Infere and Forget command
-The prefix is used to prevent saving the deduction in the history.
+The prefix is used to prevent saving the inference in the history.
 For instance: `What time is it?` This is, most likely, self-contained statement and depending on the domain there may be no need to keep it in the history.
-So, the resulting deduction will be returned, and it will not be remembered in the stack.
+So, the resulting inference will be returned, and it will not be remembered in the stack.
 ```json
 {
     "t_intent":"GET_TIME",
     "t_prompt":"It is 1:38PM"
 }
 ```
 This is actually tricky example. [`zCymatix`](http://www.zcymatix.com) platform does not act on user requests.
-It only deduces the intents and slots and follows the conversation flows. `t_prompt`'s time value above must be provided by the client application.
+It only inferes the intents and slots and follows the conversation flows. `t_prompt`'s time value above must be provided by the client application.
 The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value.

 * ## `P~` prefix.
 One step back command
-The prefix tells the framework to take last/previous deduction in the history and return it.
+The prefix tells the framework to take last/previous inference in the history and return it.
 It is useful for cases when user asks, 'What did you say?'
 'Repeat please?'.
 ```
 Bot>What type of pizza would you like?
 User>What?